pkic/pkimm/categories/processes-and-procedures/_index.md

 Identified processes and procedures needs to be properly designed and documented with all relevant information like scope, purpose, inputs, outputs, roles and responsibilities, and other.
 The processes and procedures should be also reviewed and approved by the management.

-Once the processes and procedures are trained, they should be followed by the PKI management and staff.
-Without following the processes and procedures, the PKI can be exposed to the risks and threats, and eventually lose the establish trust.
+Once the processes and procedures are published, appropriate training is required to ensure they are followed by the PKI management and staff.
+Without following the processes and procedures, the PKI can be exposed to the risks and threats, and eventually lose any established trust.

 #### Assessment

-The following is a sample evidence and information that can be collected during the assessment:
+The following is sample evidence and information that can be collected during the assessment:
 - Documented processes and procedures
-- Completeness of the processes and procedures
+- Completeness of the processes and procedures documentation
 - Evidence of the processes and procedures usage
 - Interview with the PKI management and staff
-- Training materials containing parts about processes and procedures
+- Training materials covering the processes and procedures

 #### References